the French flag

 I/ Moral Obligation

-Our earliest memory is that of obligation, as well as prohibition: The memory of forbidden fruit is the oldest in the memory of each of us, just as it is in that of humanity
+Our earliest memory is that of obligation, and of prohibition: The memory of forbidden fruit is the oldest in the memory of each of us, just as it is in that of humanity 1.

-This society appears as a huge organism whose parts, or organs, are interconnected, subject to a discipline that ensures the proper functioning of the whole.
+Society appears as a vast organism whose parts, or organs, are interconnected and subject to a discipline that ensures the proper functioning of the whole.

-However, this analogy has its limits: society differs from an organism, for in an organism, relationships are necessary and unchanging, whereas in society, they evolve due to human freedom.
+This analogy has its limits, however: society differs from an organism in that the relationships within an organism are necessary and unchanging, whereas in society they evolve through human freedom.

 A common mistake is to conflate the moral law with a natural law.

-Duty originates in society but is not imposed on the individual from without, for part of the individual's self is the social self.
-Society has integrated itself into the individual’s self.
-This social self stands in opposition to the intimate or deep self, which represents what is unique, singular, and inexpressible in the individual, and which may be another source of morality—one that Bergson will examine later.
+Duty originates in society but is not imposed on the individual from without, since part of the individual's self is the social self.
+Society has integrated itself into the individual.
+This social self stands in opposition to the intimate or deep self, which represents what is unique, singular, and inexpressible in the individual—and which may be another source of morality, one that Bergson will examine later.

-It would be wrong to believe that we can live without a social self.
-No one can completely isolate themselves from society.
-In the Two Sources of Morality and Religion, Bergson takes the example of Robinson Crusoe, who remains in contact with society through the objects he salvages from the shipwreck and because he draws strength from the society to which he remains ideally attached
+It would be wrong to suppose that we can live without a social self.
+No one can completely cut themselves off from society.
+Bergson takes the example of Robinson Crusoe, who remains in contact with society through the objects he salvages from the shipwreck and because he draws strength from the society to which he remains ideally attached 4.

 We most often perform our duty not by conscious and voluntary choice but by allowing ourselves to be carried along by habit: